iandennismiller/blackboard-scantron-bridge/docs/Usage.md

 ## Next Steps

 You're done!
 The grades are online and you can rest easy.
+If this helped you, then please tell your friends about BSB.
+You can also take a look at [Test Maker](http://github.com/iandennismiller/test-maker); it makes perfect multiple choice exams that work great with BSB.